 6. Become an Email Marketing Pro

 Learning from the pros tells us that email marketing is one of the most effective marketing channels for tourism.
 Besides that, it plays a major role in pushing potential leads down the customer journey funnel.
 According to Litmus, people start planning vacations mostly from one to three months in advance.
 This time is enough for you to assist your customers in many ways, with email content too.
-During that time, a customer becomes aware then considers your business, does their own research to eventually make a decision.
-So, this is your chance to educate on benefits, options, and offer exclusive discounts to fasten the decision process.
+During that time, a customer becomes aware then considers your business, and does their own research to eventually make a decision.
+So, this is your chance to educate on benefits and options, and offer exclusive discounts to fasten the decision process through tourism marketing.

 7. Blog Regularly

 Video marketing has the ‘wow’ factor and the charming appeal to show fun activities.
 However, that doesn’t mean travellers are not avid readers.
 From first-time travellers to seasoned ones, travellers want to be knowledgeable.
-When you are deep into the day to day of running a business, it’s easy to forget that you are an authority on what you do.
-You’re the expert on all things travel.
+When you are deep into the day-to-day of running a business, it’s easy to forget that you are an authority on what you do.
+You’re the expert on all things travel and tourism marketing.
 Sharing your experience is the best way to make people trust you.

 Here are some tips on tourism blogging: